danidiaz/streamy/streamy-sig/README.md

 # streamy-sig

+This package provides a *Streamy* signature with types and functions for working with effectful streams.
+Implementations of subsets of this signature can be found in *streamy-streaming*, *streamy-pipes* and *streamy-conduit*.

+The interface tries to follow the nomenclature and overall philosophy of the *streaming* package, for example eschewing a separate type for intermediate stages.

+The abstract signature covers basic functionality like:

+- Yielding elements downstream.
+- Mapping over streams.
+- Folding over streams.
+- Grouping operations that preserve streaming .
+Only a single level of grouping is supported.
+(Not universally implemented; check the feature matrix.)

+Library-specific features that are not covered:

+- *pipe*'s bidirectionality.
+- *conduit*'s integrated leftovers.
+- *streaming*'s ability to use different functors.
+- any kind of single-stepping (too different across libraries).

+The signature doesn't provide applicative sinks as a separate type, but the various fold functions allow interoperability with the folds in the *foldl* package.

 ## Feature matrix

 There are gaps in coverage in implementation of functions.
 Below is a feature matrix saying which functions are supported by which libraries.